yijirong/iot/README.md

 # iot

 [Final project]
 Design a program that use the sensor to measure the temperature and humidity of the environment and send the information to your phone.
+DHT11, measure the humidity and temperatue of the environment.

 # Weekly report 1
 [2020-08-31] Took part in the first class and had a preliminary understanding of the main content of the IoT.